 Pneumococcal disease is caused by common bacteria (Streptococcus pneumoniae) that can attack different parts of the body.
 When these bacteria invade the lungs, they can cause pneumonia; when they invade the bloodstream, they can cause sepsis; and when they invade the covering of the brain, they can cause meningitis.
 These invasive infections are serious, often require treatment in the hospital, and can lead to death.
 The bacteria can also cause milder common conditions like middle-ear infection (otitis media) and sinusitis.

 The symptoms of pneumococcal pneumonia (which are similar to pneumonia caused by other organisms) include fever, cough, shortness of breath, and chest pain.
 The symptoms of pneumococcal meningitis include stiff neck, fever, mental confusion and disorientation, and coma.
-The symptoms of pneumococcal blood infection may be similar to some of the symptoms of pneumonia and meningitis, along with chills, a drop in blood pressure, and organ dysfunction severe enough to require ICU care.
+The symptoms of pneumococcal bloodstream infection may be similar to some of the symptoms of pneumonia and meningitis, along with chills, a drop in blood pressure, and organ dysfunction severe enough to require ICU care.

-Vaccines are available and are recommended for routine use in children, adults age 65 years and older, and adults age 19 to 64 years with certain risk conditions.
+Vaccines are recommended for all children and for certain adults–those age 65 years and older, and adults age 19 to 64 years with certain risk conditions.
 Still, many at-risk adults have not been vaccinated against pneumococcal disease.